vswapna3202/Python/README.md

 16. [Incorrect Regex](incorrect_regex.py) - This program validates if a given string is a valid regex or not and prints True or False as output.
 Uses re
 17. [Distinct Country stamps](set.py) - This program counts the total number of distinct country stamps from a list of N stamps and prints the count.
 18. [Set operations](set_remove.py) - This program inputs a set with N elements and does operations of pop, remove and discard on it and prints the relevant error messages and displays the sum of all elements in the set
 19. [Unions](unions.py) - This program inputs a set of rollnumbers for students subscribing to english newspapers and french newspapers or both and finds the count of students subscribed to atleast one newspaper.
-Uses union on sets
+Uses union on sets.
+20. [Student Grade](grade.py) - This program prints the name(s) of students who scored
+the second lowest score in ascending order.
+Uses set and nested lists.